Article: A Seismic Shift Detected for Saltwater Disposal

 Fifteen earthquakes of 4.0-magnitude or greater have occurred in the Delaware Basin since January 1, 2020, with six of those events occurring between September 3, 2021, and October 3, 2021.
 The RRC has determined that “SWD well injection is likely contributing to seismic activity in this area.”
 In this most recent SRA, 88 SWDs have been identified, 45 of which are actively injecting, nine with injection rates surpassing the RRC’s new proposed maximum daily rate.

 It can be demonstrated throughout the basin—and in the SRA along the Reeves-Culbertson county line where many of these events have occurred—that geologic complexity demands that mitigation begin with quality 3D subsurface seismic data that illustrates complex structural environments and refines the estimations and interconnectivity of published faults.
-By characterizing hazards injection wells must avoid, 3D seismic data can help E&P and midstream operators mitigating risk of curtailments and avoid potential litigation.
+By characterizing hazards injection wells must avoid, 3D seismic data can help E&P and midstream operators mitigating risk of curtailments and avoid potential litigation under seismic regulations.

 While a solution remains uncertain, using our Permian Basin subsurface 3D seismic assets where a correlation exists at depth and in time with the recent seismicity sequences, Fairfield Geo is examining tools that can mitigate seismicity risk.
 With them, we seek to better understand the under-pressure characterization scenarios relevant to water disposal operations basin-wide.